I like alcohol. As for any drug if you're going to do it, do it sparingly and make it count. Here's how.

 Buy.

 Excellent.
 A german brown beer.
 Takes being a beer very literally: incredibly strong malt; sweet, not bitter.
 Lovely solid foam which avoids being gassy.
-Well made and solid as a Mercedes.
+Well-made and solid.

 Buy.

 Light but strong beer.
 Relatively flat but foams nicely on the tongue.
 Tastes of fruit-flavoured chewing gum (and beer).
-Pretty nice, and goes well with a tuna salad.
+Pretty nice, and goes well with a tuna salad in a cafe in London.

 Buy.